isabella232/data-workbench.en-1/help/home/c-undst-ctrld-exp/t-crt-ctrld-exp/c-cnfg-dply-exp.md

 ---
 description: After you have defined your objective, hypothesis, and experiment details as well as created your test content, you must configure Sensor to deploy the controlled experiment.
-seo-description: After you have defined your objective, hypothesis, and experiment details as well as created your test content, you must configure Sensor to deploy the controlled experiment.
-seo-title: Configuring and Deploying the Experiment
 solution: Insight,Analytics
 title: Configuring and Deploying the Experiment
 topic: Data workbench